youngchingjui/form-filler-poc/To_Do_List.md

 Complete 1 item at a time.
 Once the item is completed, fill in the checkbox, and then move on to the next item.

+Also for each iteration, review the plan.md file and to-do list, and assess whether we need to make any changes to the plan.

 ## Features to Implement

 ### 1. Voice Input